Last update: 09.30.2019

 Setting up a router should also be fairly easy as Astrill offers apps for them instead of some lengthy tutorials for manual configuration.
 It will prove to be very convenient when you want to watch Netflix from different devices.

 Should you encounter any issues like your favorite server no longer working, be sure to contact Astrill’s 24/7 live chat support.

 Conclusion – should you choose Astrill VPN for Netflix?

 Astrill VPN is really good for Netflix, especially for its blistering speeds that even top VPNs envy

 Yet, regarding unblocking, NordVPN or ExpressVPN will do a better job.
 We were unable to run Netflix on any of Astrill’s Canadian servers, with Australia and Germany also denying our request to have some Netflix’n’Chill.
 But we are optimistic and have a feeling that in the future Astrill will not make your popcorn go cold.

 The cheapest plan is $8.33/month if you pay for one year.
 Taking a monthly option is very costly – $15.90/month.
-This is more expensive than ExpressVPN’s or NordVPN’s, which are considered the top products and worth every penny they charge.
+This is more expensive than ExpressVPN or NordVPN, which are considered the top products and worth every penny they charge.

-If you are in Asia, you might need that extra speed. +$10/month gives you a VIP-server service that increases speed – something important for those connecting from distant locations and wanting to watch Netflix on the best possible quality.
+For $10/month, you can get a VIP-server service that increases speed, which is important for those connecting from distant locations and wanting to watch Netflix on the best possible quality.

 To learn more about the pricing plans and how Astrill fares as an overall VPN for browsing, torrenting, streaming, gaming, see our comprehensive Astrill VPN review.